bigfix/developer.bigfix.com/site/pages/relevance/guide/client/system-information.md

 A: GenuineIntel
 {% endqna %}

-Continuing, we can reference the speed of the processors:
+Continuing, you can reference the speed of the processors:

 {% qna %}
 Q: speeds of processors